Weight lifting can help girls to dominate their sport.

 6. Drink plenty of water.
 This is soooo important.
-Your body needs water to perform most of the activities that it does everyday… If you are thirsty, then you are dehydrated and your performance will show it… And if you want to continue to look cute, you have to drink water to help you keep from getting acne also along with keeping your face clean.
+Your body needs water to perform most of the activities that it does everyday… If you are thirsty, then you are dehydrated and your performance will show it… And if you want to continue to look cute, you have to drink water to help you decrease acne also along with other things.

 7. Lift Slow To Start (once you really get form down, increase explosive lifts, starting with lighter weight).
 Don’t move the weight so fast.
 Lift, push, and pull the weight slower.
 This way you develop the whole muscle in both directions.